Teen volunteer opportunities are the best way to imbibe the values of empathy and responsibility in them.

 22. Coach and staff at community sports events

 Community sports programs are mainly targeted at children from underprivileged backgrounds.
-They entail very little or no fee and always require a helping hand.
-Teens can volunteer to coach, mentor, or help at such programs.
+They entail very little or no fee and always need a helping hand, making them a great opportunity if you’re wondering how to make your teenager responsible.
+Your teens can volunteer to coach, mentor, or help at such programs.
 They can work as umpires, referees, trainers, or helpers.
 The goal is to learn while serving the community.

 23. Provide support to the Special Olympics